-There’s been a disturbance in the red team field, have you felt it?
-It’s C#.
+There’s been a disturbance in pentesting, have you felt it?
 More mature environments have finally caught on that Powershell can be used for malicious gains and pentesters could own your domain with a few Powershell commands, so admins have began to lock it down, EDRs have began to alert, and thus the saying goes, necessity is the mother of invention.
+Exit Powershell, enter C#.

 So why C#?
 Simply put, it has access to the .NET framework like Powershell does.
-The other big reason is that Microsoft has unsigned executables that will compile and execute C# code that is installed by default with Windows 10.
+The other big reason is that Microsoft has unsigned executables that will compile and execute C# code and those unsigned executables are installed by default with the .NET Framework installation, which means it’s everywhere.
 Matt Graber found one of the executables and did an excellent write-up of it here.
 The TL;DR of it is that Microsoft.Workflow.Compiler.exe, which is installed as part of the .NET framework, will run C# code that is in a XOML file.
 There’s been a huge movement to use LOL (living off the land) tactics, meaning use what you have at your disposal instead of downloading things to victim machines, so this is huge.
 Of course, people immediately started to look at how to weaponize this as msbuild.exe was also another binary that would do compile and run C# code. byt3bl33d3r, who wrote crackmapexec, Empire, and Deathstar, developed a tool called SILENTTRINITY, which utilizes IronPython to create the C# code in python, then develop the XML file needed by msbuild (If using that payload option).
 This is how it works:

 Using Kali, install Python3

 Then download SILENTTRINITY

 Then install the requirements.

 cd SILENTTRINITY python3.7 -m pip install -r requirements.txt

 cd Server python3.7 st.py